-EU State Aid: Recent Developments and the Way Forward In the past year, EU state aid control was still focused on tackling the ongoing economic and financial crisis.
-The Commission adopted a series of further crisis-related measures or prolonged existing aids for European banks, eg, for the Belgian/French Dexia bank.1 Despite such crisis-related work, the Commission has the further improvement of the EU legal framework for state aid in view.
-A highlight in this respect was the adoption of the ‘Almunia package’ - the reform of aids to companies providing services of general economics interest (SGEI).2 Moreover, in May 2012, Commissioner Almunia announced his plans for a comprehensive reform of EU state aid law.3 Irrespective of those Commission reform activities, European courts have recently taken a number of important decisions in the field of state aid rules.
+European State Aid: New Developments in Jurisprudence and State Aid Modernisation In the past year, EU state aid control in many ways changed from ‘crisis mode’ to ‘normal mode’, although certain crisis measures are still in play.
+The Commission in particular adopted crisis-related measures or prolonged existing aids for European banks (eg, for the Austrian bank Hypo Group Alpe Adria).
+Despite the ongoing work related to the financial and economic crisis, the Commission focused on the State Aid Modernisation Initiative (SAM) as a series of reforms taking the procedural parts of state aid law into account.
+Although overdue and originally planned for 2009, the financial and economic crisis forced the Commission to freeze any plans for a comprehensive state aid law reform.
+In 2012, with most anti-crisis measures in place and some already expiring, the Commission put SAM on the agenda.
+Irrespective of those Commission reform activities, European courts have recently taken a number of important decisions in the field of state aid rules.
 This article outlines highlights of such jurisdiction as well as Commission decisions and activities related thereto.
-Moreover, it provides an overview on the reform of the EU state aid framework for aids in favour of companies providing services of general economic interest and summarises the recent Commission activities for a modernisation of the entire EU state aid law.
+Moreover, it provides an overview on the current status on recent Commission activities for a modernisation of the EU state aid law.